clelidm/MinCompSpin_Greedy/README.md

 ## Output and format of the returned MCMs:

-**Output:** The log returned when running the greedy code on the example datasets can be found in the `OUTPUT` folder.
+ - **Output:** The log returned when running the greedy code on the example datasets can be found in the `OUTPUT` folder.

-**Interpreting the output MCM:** The (How to read MCM in the original and in the new basis.)
+ - **Interpreting the printed MCM:**  How to read the printed MCM in the original and in the new basis?

    - **Working in the original basis:** The code only compares MCMs that correspond to partitions of `n` original basis variables of the data.
 The best-found MCM is then printed as a list of binary strings, each one encoding an ICC (i.e., a part): spins with a bit equal to `'1'` belong to the ICC, spins with a `'0'` don't.
 Variables are organized in the same order as in the original datafile, i.e. the i-th spin from the right in the best MCM corresponds to the i-th spin from the right in the original datafile.

      >      Example, for a system with 9 binary variables.
      >
      >      The following MCM has 3 parts:   110111000
      >                                       001000110
      >                                       000000001
      >
      >      Labeling the spin variables from the right (s1) to the left (s9),
      >      one can read the contribution of each spin to each part:
      >                            - 110111000, this part contains the spins s4, s5, s6, s8, s9;
      >                            - 001000110, this part contains the spins s2, s3, s7;
      >                            - 000000001, this part contains the spin s1 alone.

    - **Working in the new basis:** The code compares MCMs that correspond to a partition of the basis operators provided.
         - **Conversion to the new basis:**
         - **Reading the MCM in the new basis:** Once the dataset is converted in the new basis, the MCMs found are printed as a list of binary strings, exactly as described in the previous section, except that the spin variables now correspond to the variables $\sig_i$ of the new basis.

-**Results:** See Ref.[1] for results and discussions on the best MCMs obtained for these datasets.
+ - **Results for the examples:** See Ref.[1] for results and discussions on the best MCMs obtained for these datasets.

 ## Important information: